One day ATP CPD

 FREE online CPD from the ATP

-The event is FREE to ATP members and will take place on July 11th 2020 via Zoom.
+The event is FREE to ATP members and will take place on Saturday 7th November 2020 via Zoom.
 There is a limit of 100 delegate places that will be allocated on a first come first served basis; we will keep a waiting list so we can fill as many places as possible.
-Although the event will be free to members, charity donations to MIND can be given via our JustGiving page.
+Although the event will be free to members, charity donations to Macmillan Cancer Support can be given via our JustGiving page.

 10:00 - 10:30 delegates join the event and welcome

 10:30 – 11.00 Matt Jarvis - Using technology in teaching

 11:40 – 12:10 Helen Kitching - Evidence based revision techniques